newnightcoder/PRACTICAL-JS-blog-series/LOCAL STORAGE.md

 ### Okay, and how does this work really?

 **Under the hood**:
-- localStorage is a property of the Window object.
+- localStorage is a property of the Window object
-- it stores data permanently (unless you erase it, we'll see how below),
+- it stores data permanently (unless you erase it, we'll see how below)
-- there is one localStorage per website/domain,
+- there is one localStorage per website/domain
-- which means that it doesn't matter if you have multiple tabs of the same website opened, it's the same localStorage as long as you are on this website (which is great!).
+- which means that it doesn't matter if you have multiple tabs of the same website opened, it's the same localStorage as long as you are on this website (which is great!)
 - maximum size is about 5mb (which is plenty for storing key/value pairs.
 They are just strings, very light!)

 **In our code**, localStorage comes in with 5 built-in methods.
 The ones we'll use all the time are:
 - `localStorage.setItem(name, content)`: setItem() lets you create your storage(s).
 The 1st parameter is the name you want to give to your storage, the 2nd parameter is what you want to put in this storage.
-You can create as much storages as you want!
+You can create as many storages as you want!
 - `localStorage.getItem(name)`: getItem() lets you retrieve the data you stored in the storage.
 You have to specify the name of the data you want (= the name that you gave to your storage).
 - `localStorage.clear()`: the `clear()` method erases everything from the storage.
 No parameter needed, quick and easy!